Laurence Boone

-Laurence Boone (born 15 May 1969) is a French economist who has been serving as the Secretary of State for European affairs in the government of Prime Minister Élisabeth Borne since 2022.
+Laurence Boone (born 15 May 1969) is a French economist who served as the Secretary of State for European affairs in the administration of Prime Minister Élisabeth Borne from 2022 to 2024.

 Boone’s fields of interest include macroeconomics, European politics and public finance.
 She served as an economic advisor to President François Hollande between July 2014 and March 2016.

 Early life and education

-Boone was born in 1969 in a family with distant Irish origins.
+Boone was born in 1969 in a family with distant Flemish origins.
 Her father was an engineer.
 She attended the school institutions of Notre-Dame-de-Sion, La Bruyère-Sainte-Cécile and École du Sacré-Cœur.

 Boone earned an MAS in modelization and quantitative analysis from Paris X-Nanterre University, a PhD in economics from London Business School, and a master's degree in econometrics from the University of Reading.

 Career

 Early beginnings

 Boone started her career as an analyst at Merrill Lynch Asset Management (1995–6).
 She was a researcher at the Centre d'Etudes Prospectives et d'Informations Internationales (CEPII) from 1996 to 1998, then an economist at the department of Economic Affairs of the OECD from 1998 to 2004.
 In 2004, she joined Barclays Capital France as a chief economist.

 In 2011, Boone became the Europe chief economist at Bank of America-Merrill Lynch.
 A member of the Cercle des économistes, Boone authored numerous books and publications.
 She taught at Sciences Po, École Polytechnique, ENSAE and ENS Cachan.
 She was also a member of the jury of the École nationale d'administration competitive exam.

 In 2014, Boone started editing chronicles for the L'Opinion daily.